 How do I adjust the straps on my Baby Trend stroller?

 Use the front adjuster(s) to remove slack after buckling.
-To change shoulder height, open the rear access panel, unthread the shoulder straps from the current slots, and re-thread through the slots closest to your child’s shoulders.
+To change shoulder height, open the rear access panel, unthread the shoulder straps from the current slots, and re-thread them through the slots closest to your child’s shoulders.
 Close the panel and re-tighten.

 Why aren’t the stroller straps adjusting properly?